 - Links take users outside of CourseSpaces.
 These are not impacted.

 - In the example below, the image of the mountains is an example of what embedded content may look like, while the CBC News article is an example of a link.

 What does this mean for my courses?

-- Content already embedded using HTTPS will not be affected.
-Links that take users to external HTTP sites will not be impacted.
+- Content already embedded using HTTPS are not affected.
+Links that take users to external HTTP sites are not impacted.

-- In the future, CourseSpaces will alert you if content you are trying to embed is not HTTPS so that you can find a solution ahead of time.
+- CourseSpaces will alert you if content you are trying to embed is not HTTPS so that you can find a solution ahead of time.